pombredanne/jsnoop/README.md

 jsnoop
 ======

-A simple tool to interrogate a given archive file for its contents and embedded jars.
+A simple tool to interrogate a given archive (jar,zip,tar etc) for its contents and embedded jars.
 This allows you to generate a catalog of contents and programmatically analyse this information.

 This project makes use of the the pyrus package. (https://github.com/abn/pyrus).